-The contents include an explanation of “deboosting” placed on pages like Mike Cernovich and Steven Crowder, as well as standards that could get users labeled as a “troll.”
+The contents include an explanation of “deboosting” placed on pages like Mike Cernovich and Steven Crowder, as well as standards that could get users labeled a “troll.”

-The Verge notes that in 2016 Facebook gave a huge boost to reach for live videos to encourage the content and that the “deboost” tag was made to combat users trying to game the system.
+The Verge notes that in 2016 Facebook gave a huge boost to the reach of live videos, to encourage the content, and that the “deboost” tag was made to combat users trying to game the system.

 So @colinlecher and @russellbrandom, “Some pages tried to game that system by uploading pre-recorded videos through the live AP — “ActionDeboostLiveDistribution” tag would be applied to undo the News Feed boost otherwise applied to Live videos,” are you saying @scrowder did that?

 Also reported is an apparent list of standards meant to target trolls which the insider claims is “aimed [towards] the right wing meme culture that’s become extremely prevalent in the past few years.”

 According to the 2017 presentation the insider leaked, use of words like “REEE,” “zucced,” “IRL,” “normie,” and “cuck” along with membership in certain groups could get a user classified as a troll.